Michael McFadyen's Scuba Diving - Stoney Creek

 Being so close to Sydney, Jervis Bay is a very popular dive location, although most divers generally only get to see a very small bit of what Jervis Bay has to offer.
 This is because the dive charter operators generally cater to the lowest common denominator (that is, the most inexperienced diver on board) and even if you have an experienced, do not want to travel too far from the mouth of the bay.

 Probably the best dive site at Jervis Bay is Stoney Creek.
 Located four kilometres or so south of the southern end of Bowen Island.
 Unlike most Jervis Bay dive sites, the Stoney Creek dive site is quite a distance off the shore (perhaps 1.5 to 2 km).
-The dive site can be located using GPS readings of 35° 10' 01"S and 150° 45' 58"E (using AUS66 as datum - see my GPS Page for more info), the mark at left and your depth sounder (see following description).
-The reef top starts at 37 metres or so and drops in one drop to over 50 metres.
+The dive site can be located using GPS readings of 35° 09.922'S and 150° 46.037'E (using WGS86 as datum - see my GPS Page for more info), the mark at left and your depth sounder (see following description).
+The reef top starts at 37 metres or so.
+If you are in the right spot, it will drop in one drop to over 50 metres.
+Elsewhere it drops to 40 metres.
 By using the GPS reading and running at right angles to the coast, you should easily pick up the reef.
 Anchor on the reef top if possible.

 Stoney Creek is nearly always subject to strong currents and more often than not, you will have to abandon a dive due to the strength of the current.
 After anchoring, carefully check the speed of the current before entering the water.